 10. Account Transferability: The option to transfer the Sukanya Samriddhi Account from post office to post office, bank to bank, post office to the bank, and bank to post office on furnishing certain documents.

 11. Penalty: A penalty of Rs.50 will be imposed if there is a failure in meeting the minimum deposit requirements.

 14. Closure of Account: This account gets closed after it attains maturity after completing the tenure of 21 years.
-The money lying in this account including the interest is paid to girl child after attaining 18 years of age and on submission of an account closure application along with address and identity proof, proof of residence and citizenship.
+However, the money lying in this account including the interest can be paid to girl child after attaining 18 years of age and on submission of an account closure application along with address and identity proof, proof of residence and citizenship.
 Partial withdrawal is also allowed after the girl child attains 18 years of age, for education or marriage expenses.

 15. Taxation Aspects: The total maturity amount and the interest earned on this account is fully exempted from taxation under section 80C of Income Tax Act 1961 and follows Exempt-Exempt-Exempt (EEE) tax regime.
 As of now, an amount up to Rs.
-1.5 lakh is exempted.
+1.5 lakh is exempted on annual deposits.

 16. Tenure of Account: This savings account remains active for a maximum period of 21 years from the date of opening of this account, after which the account stops to accrue any interest.